Hiran, Somalia

 Hiran (Hiiraan, هيران) is an administrative region (gobol) in central Somalia and part of the Hirshabelle State.

 Overview

-Hiran is bordered by the Somali Region of Ethiopia (or the 1908 Convention Line) to the northwest, the Somali provinces of Galgudud to the northeast, Middle Shebelle (Shabeellaha Dhexe) to the south, Lower Shebelle (Shabellaha Hoose) to the southwest, and Bay and Bakool to the west.
+Hiran is bordered by the Somali Region of Ethiopia (or the 1908 Convention Line) to the northwest and the Somali provinces of Galgudud to the northeast, Middle Shebelle (Shabeellaha Dhexe) to the south, Lower Shebelle (Shabellaha Hoose) to the southwest, and Bay and Bakool to the west.
 It is approximately 31,510 km2.
 The Shebelle River flows into Hiran from Ethiopia, coursing through the provincial capital of Beledweyne.